- ICH GCP

 OUTLINE: Patients are randomized to 1 of 2 arms.

-ARM I (Dara-SVD): Patients receive daratumumab and hyaluronidase-fihj subcutaneously (SC) or daratumumab intravenously (IV) on days 1, 8, 15, & 22 for cycles 1-2, then days 1 & 15 for cycles 3-4, and selinexor orally (PO), bortezomib SC, and dexamethasone PO on days 1, 8, 15, & 22 of each cycle.
+ARM I (Dara-SVD): Patients receive daratumumab and hyaluronidase-fihj subcutaneously (SC) on days 1, 8, 15, & 22 for cycles 1-2, then days 1 & 15 for cycles 3-4, and selinexor orally (PO), bortezomib SC, and dexamethasone PO on days 1, 8, 15, & 22 of each cycle.
 Treatment repeats every 28 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Patients also undergo positron emission tomography (PET), magnetic resonance imaging (MRI), or computed tomography (CT), and bone marrow biopsy and collection of blood samples during screening and at the end of treatment.
+Patients also undergo positron emission tomography (PET), magnetic resonance imaging (MRI), or computed tomography (CT), and bone marrow aspiration and biopsy, and collection of blood and urine samples throughout the study.

 After completion of study treatment, patients are followed up at 6 months and 1 and 2 years.